LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/enroll-multiple-students.md

 There are a couple of tools in the TMS you can use to register students.
 The the class roster is the one that lets you create multiple registrations all at once.
 Several different registration statuses exist to help you track whether the student should be granted access to a class.

-> [!Knowledge] **Best practice** for adding students to class is to set the Enrollment Status to Requested.
-Then when the students show up for the class, mark them Enrolled.
-If they do not show up, mark them Cancelled.
-Note that LODS uses the Enrolled status to trigger billing for lab usage.
-Therefore, after a class begins the system will not permit the Enrollment Status of **Enrolled** to be changed.
-But you can change the **Requested** status to another status.

-> [!Alert] Remember that students must be in the status of Enrolled to be able to launch their labs when class starts

 To create enrollments:

 1. On **Site Administration** on the **Classes** tile, click **Find Classes**.
 This opens the Find Classes page.